jeremyzyang/full_funnel/README.md

 It contains two notebooks that simulate and analyze a full-funnel advertising experiment.

-The data is illustrative in nature and may not correspond to the company’s actual circumstances.
+The data is illustrative in nature and may not correspond to TikTok’s actual circumstances.

 ## Notebook Overview